ethereumjs/ethereumjs-monorepo/packages/client/README.md

 **Components**

-- `Chain` [**In Progress**] This class represents the blockchain and is a wrapper around `ethereumjs-blockchain`.
+- `Chain` [**In Progress**] This class represents the blockchain and is a wrapper around `@ethereumjs/blockchain`.
 It handles creation of the data directory, provides basic blockchain operations and maintains an updated current state of the blockchain, including current height, total difficulty, and latest block.
 - `Server` This class represents a server that discovers new peers and handles incoming and dropped